EROFS

-requirements on their devices with limited hardware resources, e.g. smartphones like Android and HarmonyOS.
+requirements on their devices with limited hardware resources, e.g. smartphones like Android and IoT operating systems such as HarmonyOS alongside its HarmonyOS NEXT core system iteration.

 All of Huawei's new products shipped with EMUI 9.0.1 or later used EROFS, and it was promoted as one of the key features of EMUI 9.1.
-OPPO and Xiaomi products also use EROFS.
+Oppo, Xiaomi and some Samsung products also use EROFS.

-Also, it provides a content-addressable chunk-based container image solution together with lazy pulling feature to accelerate container startup speed by using new file-based fscache backend since Linux kernel v5.19.
+Also, it provides a content-addressable chunk-based container image solution together with lazy pulling feature to accelerate container startup speed by using new file-based fscache backend since Linux kernel v5.19 and file-backed mounts since v6.12.

 The file system was formally merged into the mainline kernel with Linux kernel v5.4.

 Features

 The file system has two different inode on-disk layouts.
 One is compact, and the other is extended.